aws-solutions/amazon-s3-glacier-refreezer/README.md

+> [!WARNING]
+> In December 2023, the [Data Transfer from Amazon S3 Glacier Vaults to Amazon S3](https://aws.amazon.com/solutions/implementations/data-transfer-from-amazon-s3-glacier-vaults-to-amazon-s3/) solution replaced this solution.
+All existing deployments of the Amazon S3 Glacier Re:Freezer solution will continue to work, but we no longer support or maintain this solution.
+>
+> The benefits of using the Data Transfer from Amazon S3 Glacier Vaults to Amazon S3 solution include improved performance and enhanced integration with AWS services, especially Amazon S3.
+We encourage customers to use this solution for future transfers

 # Amazon S3 Glacier Re:Freezer
 The Amazon S3 Glacier Re:Freezer is a serverless solution that automatically copies entire Amazon S3 Glacier vault archives to a defined destination Amazon Simple Storage Service (Amazon S3 bucket) and S3 storage class.